Empty is only the warp of our tapestry,

 and the stone still rolls down the thousand-year cliff

-to the beginning of dreams, the red heat of the plains,
+from the first of our dreams, from the red heat of those plains,

-the search for safe shelter, the consuming of carrion.
+from our search for safe shelter, from our consumption of carrion.

-Yet if dreams hold an answer, as flowers hold fog,
+Yet if dreams hold an answer, as flowers clasp fog,

 they must answer with breath, and, if they answer,